Fourqui/tv/README.md

 Here you will find free tv logos from around the world in good high-res quality and suitable for dark backgrounds.

+⭐️ *Update, July 24th 2021.*
+I'm now at 5572 logos! ⭐️

-## Support me to continue this project
+## 💛 Support me to continue this project

 If you want to support me continuing the work, you can donate by clicking the donate button.
 Creating the logos and maintaining them and the github takes quite the time and I would like to put in more work on this project so any donation helps!